cybergis/Urban_Heat_Island/README.md

 You can follow the guide to batch download of AoT data with waggle: https://github.com/waggle-sensor/waggle/blob/master/data/README.md

+nodes.csv is csv file contains the information about AoT nodes

+node_with_band.csv file contains the information about AoT nodes combined with the processed the band value from remote sensing data

+sensors.csv file contaisn the AoT sensor information

+offsets.csv and provenance.csv offset and provenance of the data

 ### 2. Landsat data

 Landsat data used in this reseach can be found in: https://earthexplorer.usgs.gov/